mbappeenjoyer/GIF-QA/readme.md

 ## Usage

 Download the model weights from the drive link mentioned in ckpt.md in the checkpoints folder.
-Then, for evaluation kindly use the notebook provided in eval.
+Then, for evaluation kindly refer to the notebook provided in eval.

 ## Synthetic Data Generation